tino-onit/tino-onit.github.io/_posts/2022-10-14-Palo-Alto-Day1-Config.md

 > If you already have a NGFW deployed but still want to take advantage of the various pieces of configuration, like the various Security Profiles, then below I have the code snippets I use

+# Individual Components

+I have broken down the _in my opinion_, nicely constructed security profiles.
+You can use these as a basis for your Outbound, Inbound, and Internal security policies.
+This also includes SSL decryptions profiles.
 ## Custom URL Category Profiles
 ---
 ```bash